nfoppiani/dqdxanalysis/README.md

 # chargeanalysis
-## LarSoft analyzer to study Bragg peaks and charge in MicroBooNE
+## LarSoft analyzer to study charge deposition for photon-electron classification in MicroBooNE